Effective Athlete ActivismJun 10, 2020

 Understand the influence you have as an athlete over change makers in any industry.
 People will take meetings with you because you are an athlete and you have a platform.
 The key is to use the influence you have to create positive change for your community.

-Once you have a list going, start to think about the problems that may be involved with some of these things.
-Once you do find the problems that matter to you, then it’s time to think about how you can help solve them.
+Once you have that list going, start to think about the problems that may be involved with some of these things.
+Once you find the problems that matter to you, then it’s time to think about how you can help solve them.

 Only you can answer which angle of the issue makes the most sense for your support.
 You can address as many sides of the issue as you’d like but having a clear focus helps you build impact.
-Remember, athlete activism doesn’t have to mean any one lane of action.
+Sometimes we feel like we have to do everything and help everyone.
+But just as in sports, focus and consistency creates progress and builds into success.
+Remember, athlete activism doesn’t mean any one lane of action.
+You can choose your method of creating impact.

 Athlete activism can be done in hundreds of different ways.
 You can: